 3. Shop Around for Lenders

-Don’t be afraid to take plenty of time to compare refinancing lenders.
+Don’t be afraid to take plenty of time to compare mortgage refinance lenders.
 Each lender charges its own set of fees and sets its own individual interest rates.
 Compare a few lenders and request custom quotes from each will help you find the most affordable refinance possible.

 5. Know How Much Cash You Need